SlashNetUA/EnterpriseScrolls/manuals/is-dos-man/commands/cmd-backup.md

 The **/V** option is used to verify that the data was written correctly.

-**BACKUP** has the advantage over DISKCOPY (see later) that it will be quicker if the source disk is only partly full, and that it consolidates all files into contiguous blocks on the destination disk; it also does not promulgate the disk errors of the source disk, and can be used to backup onto media of a different format (number of tracks etc).
+**BACKUP** has the advantage over [DISKCOPY](cmd-diskcopy.md) that it will be quicker if the source disk is only partly full, and that it consolidates all files into contiguous blocks on the destination disk; it also does not promulgate the disk errors of the source disk, and can be used to backup onto media of a different format (number of tracks etc).

 Note that this is a transient command, and must be loaded from disk.